consortium-chat/plutocradroid/README.md

 Not the prettiest, but should still be more convenient than voting with the `$vote` command.
 On every motion, the bot reacts with certain emoji.

-Clicking the "yes" or "no" emoji casts ONE vote in the given direction.
+Clicking the "yes" or "no" emoji picks which direction you'd like to vote, however this is a "zero vote" and costs nothing (previously, this would cast one vote).
+This cannot be changed.
 Any problems are PM'd to you.

 Clicking any of the numbers casts that number of votes.
 If you have not previously specified a direction in a previous `$vote` command or click on the "yes" or "no" emoji, this will not work.
 Any problems are PM'd to you.

 You cannot retract votes.
 Un-reacting does nothing except allow you to react again, voting that many more times.

 Generally, you'll want to click "yes" or "no" and then as many numbers as you like.
-The numbers are chosen such that any number of votes from 0 to 200 can be cast purely from the reactions, without un-reacting.
+The numbers are chosen such that any number of votes from 0 to 199 can be cast purely from the reactions, without un-reacting.